 Remember SMART goals?
 Those fancier goals that we always talk about?
-There are plenty of reasons that we recommend them.
+There are plenty of reasons that our debt counselors recommend them.
 SMART goals help get things done with a purpose.
 So let’s do a SMART goals review to help move your financial goals forward.

 SMART Goals Review & Financial Planning